x64hitcombo/250-Capstone/README.md

 # 250-Capstone

-1) Before attempting to merge, place these following lines inside C:\Program Files\Unity\Editor\Data\Tools\mergespecfile.txt
+1) BOpen Notepad as administrator, and use the file menu to open this file C:\Program Files\Unity\Editor\Data\Tools\mergespecfile.txt

+Place these following lines at the bottom of the .txt file:

 # Tortoise Git Merge
 * use "%programs%\TortoiseGit\bin\TortoiseGitMerge.exe" -base:"%b" -mine:"%l" -theirs:"%r" -merged:"%d"

-If it doesn't save, open notepad as administrator and then open the .txt file
+3) In the github folder, click view and enable hidden files.
+Open .git, and open config.txt Paste these following lines in this .txt:

+[merge]
+    tool = unityyamlmerge

+    [mergetool "unityyamlmerge"]
+    trustExitCode = false
+    cmd = 'C:\\Program Files\\Unity\\Editor\\Data\\Tools\\UnityYAMLMerge.exe' merge -p "$BASE" "$REMOTE" "$LOCAL" "$MERGED"

-2) When you're prompted with conflicting files, click to open cmd and type:
+4) When you're prompted with conflicting files, click to open cmd and type:

 git mergetool

 This will open the merge tool, TortoiseMerge, which is preinstalled on the school alienware.

-3) Right click on the conflicted lines in the left column of ToirtoiseMerge, and select replace with this (default)
+5) Right click on the conflicted lines in the left column of ToirtoiseMerge, and select "replace with this (default)"

-4) File save within tortoise, and close it.
+6) File save within tortoise, and close it.
 The scene should now be merged.
 There will be several copies within the scene folder, leave these alone.